BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: B lack L ives M atter2020 : A Novel Tweet Dataset

 \subsection{Data Preparation}

 We created our dataset in two steps.
 First, we collected all tweets from Twitter API's public stream between April 07 and June 15, 2020.
-From this collection, we found a user set who posted tweets about the 2020 BLM movement by using a list of 66 BLM-related keywords, such as \#BlackLivesMatter and \#BLM.
+From this collection, we found a user set who posted tweets about the 2020 BLM movement by using a list of 68 BLM-related keywords, such as \#BlackLivesMatter and \#BLM.
+We manually identify the popular hashtags and keywords shared online during 2020 BLM.
 We did not omit tweets in languages other than English as long as they contain the keywords, e.g. \#BlackLivesMatter is a global hashtag.
+The vast majority of the tweets are in English; followed by Spanish, Portuguese, French, and Indonesian.
+Language distribution displays similar patterns for different user types.
+We also collect tweets for control users who do not share any BLM-related keywords during sampling period.

 In December 2020, we checked the status of the user accounts.
-Some of the accounts maintain their activity, some of them are deleted, and the remaining ones are suspended by Twitter.
+Some of the accounts maintain their activity.
+Here, the term ``activity" is used to indicate the existence of an account.
+Users may post tweets actively, or remain as listeners.
+There are also deleted accounts, and the remaining ones are suspended by Twitter.
 In the second step, we expand the tweets by fetching the archived tweets of all users from Wayback Machine\footnote{https://archive.org/details/twitterstream}.
 To obtain a better insight on user activity before and after the start of the 2020 BLM movement, we collected the archived tweets posted two months before and after the event.